 - What an Estate Planning Law Firm Can Do for You

 All of us, including the fittest of all, carry a lot of weight around our joints.
 Take, for instance, the ankles and feet; they support close to the entire body’s weight all day, every day.
 The other joints are always in motion, such as your wrists, elbows, and knees.

-The sad thing is that everyone or someone we know has had a back pain or something similar at one time in our lives.
-When you sit in spa, the water’s natural buoyancy supports close to 90% of your body weight.
+The sad thing is that everyone or someone we know has had back pain or something similar at one time in our lives.
+When you sit in a spa, the water’s natural buoyancy supports close to 90% of your body weight.
 This support by the water reduces any strain on your joints, allowing them to relax from their daily routine.
-As you relax in the hot tub, a lot of pressure is reduced on every muscle and joint in your body.
+As you relax in the hot tub, much pressure is reduced on every muscle and joint in your body.

 Spending a few minutes in the hot tub will let your body reap some great benefits.
-When heat is absorbed in your body, there are a number of subtle physiological processes which take place.
-Firstly, your blood flow increases as your body becomes warmer.
+When heat is absorbed in your body, several subtle physiological processes take place.
+Firstly, your blood flow increases as your body become warmer.
 The blood vessels also dilate as the blood becomes warmer.
 And under 20 minutes, your blood pressure is reduced.

 In addition, the hot water allows your muscles to relax as the heat is transferred deeply into your muscles.
 In normal conditions, the body cools off by transferring heat from your blood to the skin pores.
 A spa is different from a bathtub in that a spa maintains the hot water temperature for an indefinite period.
 Therefore, in a spa your blood re-circulates at a constant temperature.
 This means that the temperature reaches deep into the body allowing for therapeutic heat to reach where other treatments are unable.
 Furthermore, the CNS is muted as the body is focused on gaining heat.
 This allows your body to get pain relief, albeit temporarily.